redox-os/book/src/configuration-settings.md

 ### Offline Mode with `REPO_OFFLINE`

-Cookbook also has a mode where it will have less internet activity, by adding `REPO_OFFLINE=1` into `.config`.
-This mode is useful when you're in places where network connection is slow or absent, or want a faster incremental build.
+Cookbook also has a mode where it will reduce internet activity by adding `REPO_OFFLINE=1` into `.config`.
+This mode is useful when you're in places where the internet is slow or absent, or when you want a faster incremental build.

-In this mode, cookbook will not update the source of any package, or a package binary if also set with `REPO_BINARY=1`.
-It also adds `--offline` to some Cargo build inside recipes where it supported.
-When cookbook or cargo must access internet because sources is not exist locally, it will throw error instead.
+In this mode, Cookbook will not update the source of any package, or a package binary if also set with `REPO_BINARY=1`.
+It also adds `--offline` to some Cargo build inside recipes where it is supported.
+When Cookbook or Cargo must access the internet because sources do not exist locally, it will throw an error instead.

 To temporarily allow cookbook and cargo to have internet activity and update sources, run `make f.package-name` (single package fetch) or `make fetch` (to fetch all packages), as these commands will ignore `REPO_OFFLINE`.